-The past half a century has seen a revolution in the way that food is produced, processed and marketed.
+The past half a century has seen a revolution in the way that food is produced, processed, and marketed.
 Today, people are accustomed to choice, convenience, quality, and competitive prices when it comes to the food they buy.
-The complex nature of our globalised food supply chains and the economic motivation to provide cheaper food products, has contributed to the growing problem of food fraud, with scandals such as horse meat in beef products drawing worldwide attention.
+The complex nature of our globalised food supply chains and the economic motivation to provide cheaper food products have contributed to the growing problem of food fraud, with scandals such as horse meat in beef products drawing worldwide attention.

 The food industry has advanced at a rapid pace, with consumer sensitivity to food safety scares and food fraud scandals being further amplified by rapid communications, such as social media.
 This has highlighted the importance of having robust measures in supply chains to detect and prevent fraudulent practices.

 Food fraud is defined as any deliberate action of businesses or individuals "intentionally causing a mismatch between food product claims and actual food product characteristics, either by deliberately making claims known to be false or by deliberately omitting to make claims that should have been made."
 As defined by the European Commission Food Fraud Policy.

 European Commission; Food Fraud

 Why is it important to prevent food fraud?

 While it is not the intention of food fraud to harm consumers, such acts can cause illness and even death, consumers should have confidence that their food is safe and what it says it is.
 Michigan State University’s Food Fraud Initiative, estimated that it costs the industry globally between $30-40 billion per year, impacting all aspects of the food and beverage supply chain.